dfarrel1/dfarrel1.github.io/markdown/index.md

 * Lead Card-on-file Detections: Successfully built and deployed a classification pipeline that identifies for all credit card holders which merchants have stored their credentials on file.

+* Developed a general purpose data visualization tool for handling highly inter-related categorical variables at high volumes, high state variability, low documentation and low stability.
+Leveraged Spark and D3.
+Implemented on credit card transaction data.

-* Re-architected a monolith ML application to microservices using AWS serverless services
+* Re-architected a monolith ML application to microservices using AWS serverless services.

 * Implemented a comprehensive customer profile feature engineering pipeline to service a multi-armed bandit call schedule recommendation service with Python, Snowflake, and Kubernetes.